jesselucas/binpath/README.md

 ## binpath
-Finds the nearest /bin and execute a command in it.
+Finds the nearest /bin and executes a command in it.

 ## Usage
-`binpath (filename)`
+`binpath command [arguments]`